This is the story of the Ugly Santa and I: a Love Affair

 The Cute, but Scary Santa

-When my husband and I were young parents, we also owned a cute toy Santa that was battery operated and hit a toy drum as it trooped around the kitchen in our old house.
+When my husband and I were young parents, we also owned a cute, battery operated Santa that hit a toy drum as it trooped around the kitchen in our old house.
 It would march towards you, stop, then hit the drum in time to the tinny music playing from within it.
 Then it would continue marching.
 You can find your own Ugly Santa at: Ugly Santa

 That Santa scared our daughters to death!
 They’d scream a high pitched squeal while leaping on their Little Tikes desk.
 Needless to say, we gave it away a long time ago.